Sangeppato/Acer-E5-574G-710E-Hackintosh/README.md

 All the kexts which I've installed in `/Library/Extensions` can be found in the Kexts folder.
 The only ones which are not covered by the little "guide" below are: `WhateverGreen.kext`, `FakeSMC.kext` (and its Plugins) and `USBInjectAll.kext`.
 You should install those too.

-You can see my patcher SSDT and my config.plist as well, in the `CLOVER` folder.
+You can see my patched SSDTs and my `config.plist` as well, in the `CLOVER` folder.

 ### Audio
 To get audio working, the best way is probably to use AppleALC (VoodooHDA works as well), or at least this is what I use.